Our Approach

 • Defining and implementing quality pathway models and competencies that prepare students for promising credentials and careers.

-• Scaling and strengthening College and Career Pathway Endorsements, aligned programs of study, and work-based learning systems.
+• Scaling and strengthening the College and Career Pathways Endorsement system, aligned programs of study, and work-based learning systems.

 • Shaping and scaling more seamless transitions from secondary into postsecondary, including steering the growth and equity-focused implementation of transitional instruction.